fenago/tableau-fundamentals/lab-guides/md/Lab_3.md

 -   Multiple axes

 You may have noticed the lack of a spatial location or geographic category in the preceding list.
-Mapping was introduced in *Chapter 1*, *Taking Off with Tableau*, and we\'ll get to some advanced geographic capabilities in *Chapter 12*, *Exploring Mapping and Advanced Geospatial Features*.
+Mapping was introduced in *Lab 1*, *Taking Off with Tableau*, and we\'ll get to some advanced geographic capabilities in *Lab 12*, *Exploring Mapping and Advanced Geospatial Features*.

 You may recreate the examples that are found in this lab by using